PS2ClassicsVault/Flash-FM-80.8-Remake-Cyberpunk-2077-Mod/README.md

 # Flash-FM-80.8-Remake-Cyberpunk-2077-Mod
 Flash FM 80.8 remake made for cyberpunk 2077

-This mod originally was featured on Nexus Mods, however due to a copyright violation on their website it was removed, however i worked on hard on this mod so i have uploaded it to internet archive to preserve it.
+This mod originally was featured on Nexus Mods, however due to a copyright violation on their website it was removed, however i worked on hard on this mod so i have uploaded it to github to preserve it.

 ## Requirements: